 We endeavour to provide expert advice to ensure environmental impacts are identified early in the planning and design phase of a proposal so that measures can be been taken to avoid, and where this is not possible, to minimise impacts on the environment.

 ACID SULFATE SOILS

 Acid Sulfate Soils (ASS) can form where inundation of land by fresh or seawater causes oxygen depletion so that organic matter cannot break down in the usual way, but instead accumulates as peat and sulfides.
-This can become a significant issue in Western Australian, particularly within the Swan Coastal Plain for when such soils are disturbed by drainage, excavation or declining groundwater levels.
-The reaction of soils with oxygen from air can form sulphuric acid which can in turn release other substances, including heavy metals, from the soil and into the surrounding environment.
+Upon exposure to oxygen, sulfuric acid forms in these soils which in turn releases other toxic substances, including heavy metals, into the surrounding environment.
+ASS frequently occur in Western Australian, particularly within the Swan Coastal Plain, and become a significant issue when disturbed by excavation, drainage or declining groundwater levels.

 Desktop Assessment and Site Inspection

 Reporting Results and Management Recommendations